xet7/TSC/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-_See docs/license.txt for the full license text._
+_See smc/docs/license.txt for the full license text._

+_See smc/docs/authors.txt for the full list of authors._